 Let’s say it is so; in this case, many may agree that democracy is not dying at all.
 We still have elections, in most countries of the world.
 Even Venezuela had three elections this past year.
 All the countries mentioned by Mason actually have elections, so the issue can’t be it.

 Then, maybe, democracy is a political and moral value.
 It is not a given system, method or procedure.
 It is a value.
 In this case, many may agree that democracy, as a value, is not dying either.
-Modern Western society, indeed, can’t be equated to the 1930s one, where tolerance and multiculturalism were nothing but a coverage under which reactionary, hierarchical and nationalist ideals resided.
-The commitment to human rights and their universality, the new tolerant behaviors and the new values are the product of both technological development and education – as well as of the two World Wars of the past century, of course – and are deeply rooted in the majority of people under 35 years old.
+Modern Western society, indeed, can’t be equated to the 1930s one, where tolerance and multiculturalism were nothing but a surface under which hierarchical and nationalist ideals resided.
+The commitment to human rights and their universality, the new tolerant behaviors, and the new international values are the product of both technological development and education – as well as of the two World Wars of the past century, of course – and are deeply rooted in the majority of young people, shaping their understanding of the world.

 What can be argued, instead, is that the Western world is facing a democratic crisis.
 Distrust towards the institutions of democracy started spreading around ever since the 2008 economic crisis and, nowadays, many citizens do not feel protected and represented by the political body.
 The Parliament is not perceived as a microcosm of the society anymore, as it happens in the descriptive representation.

 The great majority of the society sees a gigantic ravine between the people and the politicians, and the latter do not seem capable of filling such a gap.